Betterbird/thunderbird-patches/README.md

 Linux users please note that [08-branding-m-c.patch](91/branding/08-branding-m-c.patch) patches a Windows installer script making use of Windows PowerShell.
 However, that part of the build system should not be triggered for Linux builds.

 Linux users also can use [Ansible-betterbird](https://github.com/4ch1m/ansible-betterbird) for an automated "one click" build, well, "one command" build.
+To build successfully on Linux, you need at least 16 GB of memory or swap space.

 Visit [www.betterbird.eu](https://www.betterbird.eu/) for details.